Thiago017/Atomic-revival/README.md

 ---

-## Créditos
+## Credits

-- **UI e estrutura base:** [Atomize](https://github.com/emroussel/atomize) por emroussel
+- **UI and base structure:** [Atomize](https://github.com/emroussel/atomize) by emroussel
-- **Color scheme (syntax highlighting):** [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) por Binaryify
+- **Color scheme (syntax highlighting):** [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) by Binaryify

-## Licença
+## License

-Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo [LICENSE](./LICENSE.txt) para detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for details.

-Os temas originais usados neste projeto também estão licenciados sob a Licença MIT.
-As licenças individuais podem ser encontradas em:
+The original themes used in this project are also licensed under the MIT License.
+Individual licenses can be found at:

 - [LICENSE-ATOMIZE](./LICENSE-ATOMIZE.txt)
 - [LICENSE-ONEDARKPRO](./LICENSE-ONEDARKPRO.txt)